-The 505 FC02 application pack is a rate totaliser for the measurement of fluid.
-It uses the 4-20mA analog output from a volumetric flowmeter.
+The 505 FC04 application pack is a rate totaliser for the measurement of a product.
+It uses the 4-20mA analog output from a mass flowmeter.

 The flow computer displays the flow rate, resettable total and the accumulated total in the units of measure according to the purchase order.